apache/datafusion-comet/dev/release/README.md

 ### Tag the Release Candidate

-Tag the release branch with `0.1.0-rc1` and push to the Apache repo
+Tag the release branch with `0.1.0-rc1` and push to the `apache` repo

 ```shell
 git fetch apache